Alex Murdaugh prosecutor says storm of crimes made him a killer in closing argument

 “And whose guilty conduct after these crimes betrays him.

 “The defendant is the one person who was living a lie.
 The one person who a storm was descending on.
 And the one person whose own storm would mean consequences for Maggie and Paul.
+And that person is the defendant Richard Alexander Murdaugh.”

-Mr Waters pointed out the magnitude of the case which has captured attention across the US and beyond, telling jurors that what they were seeing in the courtroom was “a different story” because “this is a different man than we have seen before”.
+Mr Waters pointed out the magnitude of the case which has captured attention across the US and beyond, telling jurors that what they were seeing inside the courtroom is “a different story” because the man on trial is “a different man”.

 “It’s a different story like it has never been seen before.
 And it is because this is a different man than we have seen before,” he said.

-However, he said “family annihilators” have been around forever.
+However, he said that “family annihilators” have been around forever.

 “Husbands have been killing wives for years and fathers killing sons goes back to King Herod,” he said.